Property Investment Reimbursement Agreement

 Initial Application for Commercial Tax Exemption

-This application is to be completed by any company interested in a commercial tax abatement through the City of Cincinnati prior to beginning construction.
+This application is to be completed by any company interested in a commercial tax abatement through the City of Cincinnati.
+Your application must be approved by the city and an agreement excuted by the company and the city prior to beginning construction.

 Subsequent Application upon Project Completion